Irish cuisine: Modern era

 Traditional Irish ingredients can be arranged by chefs to create a beautiful contemporary meal.

 In the 21st century, the modern selection of foods familiar in the West has been adopted in Ireland.
 Common meals include pizza, curry, Chinese food, Thai food, and lately some Central European-Eastern European (especially Polish) dishes have been making an appearance, as ingredients for these and other cuisines have become more widely available.

+Since the mid-twentieth century, coleslaw (Irish: cálslá) has become a popular side dish in Ireland, particularly as an accompaniment to lasagne.

 In tandem with these developments, the last quarter of the 20th century saw the emergence of a new Irish cuisine based on traditional ingredients handled in new ways.
 This cuisine is based on fresh vegetables, fish (especially salmon and trout), oysters, mussels and other shellfish, traditional soda bread, the wide range of cheeses that are now being made across the country, and, of course, the potato.

 Traditional dishes, such as Irish stew, coddle, the Irish breakfast, and potato bread have enjoyed a resurgence in popularity.
 Chef and food writer Myrtle Allen—an early protagonist of such attitudes and methods—went on to play a crucial role in their development and promotion.
 Schools like the Ballymaloe Cookery School have emerged to cater for to associated increased interest in cooking.

 Fish and chips take-away is popular.
 A fish and chip in Ireland is most commonly referred to as a chipper.
 The first fish and chips were sold in Dublin in the 1880s by an Italian immigrant from San Donato Val di Comino, Giuseppe Cervi.
 His wife Palma would ask customers "Uno di questa, uno di quella?"
 This phrase (meaning "one of this, one of the other") entered the vernacular in Dublin as "one and one", which is still a common way of referring to fish and chips in the city.

 In much of Ulster (especially Northern Ireland and County Donegal), fish and chips are usually known as a "fish supper".
 The restaurant from which the food is purchased and the food itself is often referred to as a "chippy" throughout many northern regions of the country.

 The proliferation of fast food has led to increasing public health problems, including obesity, and it was reported in 2012 that as many as 327,000 Irish children had become obese or overweight, and in response the Irish government considered introducing a fast-food tax.
 Government efforts to combat obesity have also included television advertising campaigns and educational programmes in schools.